Preparing For Your Visit: Headache

 - How bad is your typical headache pain on the 0-10 pain scale with 10 being the worst pain?

 - What does the pain feel like?
-Examples are throbbing, stabbing, and pressure.
+Examples include throbbing, stabbing, and pressure.

-- Are there any associated symptoms with the headaches, such as aura (warning sign that a migraine is coming), light or noise sensitivity, dizziness, nausea and vomiting?
+- Are there any symptoms accompanying the headaches, such as aura (warning sign that a migraine is coming), light or noise sensitivity, dizziness, nausea and vomiting?

 - How often do you have a headache?